-For the purposes of school admission, the governors' definition of a child's home address is considered to be where the child spends the majority of his/her time with the person(s) who legally have care of the child.
+If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week.

 Documentary evidence of house ownership or a minimum six-month rental agreement may be required, together with proof of the child's residence at the property concerned.
 Places will not be allocated on the basis of a future house move unless this can be confirmed through the exchange of contract or a signed formal lease agreement in place at the time of application.
 An address used for childcare arrangements cannot be used as a home address for the purpose of applying for a school place.
 The Governors may withdraw the offer of a school place if the child's home address is subsequently found to be fraudulent.

-6.7 Withdrawing the Offer of a Place
+6.8 Withdrawing the Offer of a Place